HomeWalkingWhere to stayGetting hereGetting aroundEventsTourist infoFood & DrinkThings to doNews

 By train

 Kirkby Stephen is on the famous Settle-Carlisle line, which sees 7 daily trains between Leeds and Carlisle on Mondays through Saturdays, as well as a year-round Sunday service.
 Travelling from London can take as little as 4 hours 12 minutes.
-The station is situated on the A685 road a mile west of Kirkby Stephen, with connections to the town provided by PlusBus and Cumbria Classic Coach services, supplemented by the 563 services on the main road.
-Timetable and connection information (PDF)
+The station is situated on the A685 road a mile west of Kirkby Stephen, with connections to the town provided by bus, taxi or on foot.

 On the fast West Coast line the nearest stations are Oxenholme (Lake District) and Penrith.
 The fastest train from London is 2 hours 38 minutes.

-If you cannot connect with a bus service (see below) your accommodation provider may be able to pick you up or you can book a taxi.
-A taxi from the town centre to Kirkby Stephen railway station costs around £4.
+If you cannot connect with a bus service your accommodation provider may be able to pick you up or you can book a taxi.
+A taxi from the town centre to Kirkby Stephen railway station costs around £5.
+There is also a brand new tarmac path from the station to the town centre, a pleasant walk of a little over a mile.

 By bus

-Walkers are Welcome Steering Group 2009.
+Kirkby Stephen & District Walkers are Welcome Steering Group.
 Contact us

 This web site uses Kentico CMS, the content management system for ASP.NET developers.